Imanghvs/simple-pub-sub/README.md

 node receive.js Iman Shahrooz
 ```

-With this command you'll receive any message from Shahrooz and Iman.
+With this command you'll receive any messages from Shahrooz and Iman.
 When you run send.js, you should pass your name (the name of the sender)
 and at least one word of message.
 Consider that any words after your name will be included
 in one single message.
 Here's an example.